atelierbram/Base2Tone-VSCode-Themes/README.md

 Read more about [Base2Tone](http://base2t.one).

-For VS Code both the dark and light templates were created from scratch, making each theme come in a light and dark background variation.
-All the colors from each theme come from two base hues, but sill different markup - and programming languages are very readable with these themes in Visual Studio Code.
+For VS Code both the dark and light templates were created from scratch, so themes come in a light and dark background variation.
+All colors from each theme comes from two base hues, enhancing the readability within a text-editor for there are less colors (for the eye and brain) to process.

 ![Screenshot of Base2Tone_PoolDark in VSCode](https://i.imgur.com/FyNlKV2.png)